ATphonOS/DB_DuckDB_export_tool/README.md

  1. Open the downloaded or compiled program
  2. Open DB DuckDB (autoload tables).
- 3. Preview the table data.
+ 3. Preview the table data (optional).
  4. Select the export option.
  5. Write the name of the exported file and save it.